kevinwaiton/PUchebfun/README.md

 diff(F,1,1)
 ```

-Furthermore, PUChebfuns can be symboically combined like so:
+Furthermore, PUchebfuns can be symboically combined like so:

  ```Matlab
 F1 = PUchebfun(@(x,y) atan(100*(x+y.^2)));